Free cookie consent management tool by TermsFeed Investigate a Process [Process Insights]

 You click the Financial Review repetition, review the finding and duration comparison in the sequence details, then click ADD TO INSIGHT.
 The potential savings in the insight adjusts to reflect the finding.

-Here's where your knowledge of the business tells you when you've investigated deeply enough.
-You know there's a team in your organization that manages financial reviews.
+In this example, here's where your knowledge of the business tells you when you've investigated deeply enough.
+You know there's a specific team in your organization that manages financial reviews.
 You can bring this data to that team to help them focus improvement efforts on how they manage reviews of individual accounts in Spain.

 You've reached an actionable conclusion.
 It's time to save what you've found out.